allegroai/clearml-docs/docs/webapp/applications/apps_model_deployment.md

 it serves your model through a secure, publicly accessible network endpoint.
 The app monitors endpoint activity and shuts down if the model remains inactive for a specified maximum idle time.

-:::info Task Traffic Router
+:::info AI Application Gateway
-The Model Deployment app relies on the ClearML Traffic Router which implements a secure, authenticated network channel to the model
+The Model Deployment app makes use of the ClearML Traffic Router which implements a secure, authenticated network endpoint for the model.

+If the ClearML AI application Gateway is not available, the model endpoint might not be accessible.
 :::

 Once you start a Model Deployment instance, you can view the following information in its dashboard: